subtchallenge/test_scoring_server/README.md

 to any request sent to the endpoints.

-To run the API tests:
+To run the API tests (with the server running as above):

-    $ docker-compose exec django pytest
+    $ docker-compose exec django pytest -v